sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-middleware/README.md

 # Express Middleware

-Some things API servers need to do when fulfilling HTTP requests are common, such as:
+There are some common things API servers need to do when fulfilling HTTP requests:

 * Adding a particular header to the response
 * Authenticating a user based on a token in the request
 * Validating that the correct data was sent in the request

-Since they're common, it makes sense to extract them into functions:
+Since they're so common, it makes sense to extract them into functions:

 ```js
 app.get("/", (request, response) => {